AjayKMehta/setup-machine/NeovimNotes.md

  Delete previous character                                 | <kbd>X</kbd> OR <kbd>d</kbd> + <kbd>h</kbd>

 <kbd>r</kbd> accepts count, e.g. `cde` becomes `aae` if you type `2ra` with cursor on `c`

-The `R` command causes Vim to enter replace mode.
-In this mode, each character you type replaces the one under the cursor.

-For example, `cde` becomes `abe` if you type `Rab` with cursor on `c`.
-Line will get extended as needed.

-When you use `<BS>` (backspace) to make a correction, you will notice that the old text is put back.

-Press <kbd>Esc</kbd> when done replacing.

 ### Delete line